cnabio/cnab-spec/104-claims.md

 }
 ```

-Tools that implement claims may then present `result` info to end users to show the result of running an invocation image.
+Tools that implement claims MAY then present `result` info to end users to show the result of running an invocation image.

 ## TODO